robertdebock/ansible-role-release/tools/README.md

 # Tools

-Tools to manage or use this role
+Tools to manage or use this role.

 # Overview

 ```text
 +-----+   +----+    +----------------+
 | ISO | + | KS |    | Ansible roles: |